wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

     && rm -rf /var/lib/apt/lists/*
 ```

 Let's consider we build this with name 'wingify-node-9.11.2:1.0.5'.
-Where 'wingify-node-9.11.2' represents docker image type and '1.0.5' is the image tag.
+Where 'wingify-node-9.11.2' representsDdocker image type and '1.0.5' is the image tag.

 **Apache thrift base image:**